Lyfralston/RAEE/README.md

 1. Format model's predictions and golden annotations.

 We follow the data format of [TextEE](https://github.com/ej0cl6/TextEE).
-You can find this format in [TextEE](https://github.com/ej0cl6/TextEE) or in our `test_data.tar` file.
+You can find this format in [TextEE](https://github.com/ej0cl6/TextEE) or in `test_data.tar` file of [this huggingface repository](https://huggingface.co/datasets/Ralston/RAEE_reproduction_data/tree/main).
 The ideal file tree would be:

 ```
 test_data/